danvet/danvet.github.io/_drafts/maintainer-statistics.md

 and will likely take decades until there's no more a double standard on review between contributors and maintainers.

+### Maintainers are not keeping up with the kernel growth overall

 Much more worrying is the trend on maintainer commits.
-Both in absolute, and much more in relative numbers there's a clear downward trend, going from around 25% to below 15%.
+Both in absolute, and much more in relative numbers, there's a clear downward trend, going from around 25% to below 15%.
 This indicates that the kernel community fails to mentor and train new maintainers at a pace sufficient to keep up with growth.
 Current maintainers are ever more overloaded, leaving ever less time for them to write